 The information given will be published in the catalogue of the Festival, on its website, as well as in all official documents.

-Your inscription will be completed once we have received the payment of the entry fee and the selection materials.
+Your inscription will be completed once we have received the selection materials.

 Shipping of the selection materials (screener and technical details)